INRIA/scikit-learn-mooc/markdown_files/xx_basic_preprocessing.md

 ```

-We will build a linear classification model called "Logistic [markdown]
+We will build a linear classification model called "Logistic Regression".
+The
-Regression".
-The `fit` method is called to train the data and only the
+`fit` method is called to train the model from the input and target data.
+Only
-training data should be given for this purpose.
+the training data should be given for this purpose.

-In addition, we checking the time required to train the model and internally
+In addition, when checking the time required to train the model and internally
 check the number of iterations done by the solver to find a solution.
 ```python
 from sklearn.linear_model import LogisticRegression